-A. Almost certainly!!
-There will probably be four groups, with between 9 and 12 students total.
+A. Yes!
+There will four groups, with between 9 and 13 students total.

 Q. What is a typical day like for a student participant?

 A. This varies from group to group, but generally, you should expect to meet with your group for about 2 hours per day on the SUNY Potsdam campus.
 You will spend the rest of the day learning/discovering/writing up new math on your own, or informally with your co-workers.
 Once a week we generally have an outside speaker give a 50 minute presentation, followed by lunch.
 The groups will also have opportunities to present their work to the other students in the program.

 Q. Who were the outside speakers in a recent year?

 A. Michael Gage, University of Rochester,``Applications of geometric probability to differential geometry: How much curvature is needed to close a curve?"

 Lew Ludwig, Denison University,``Links and stick knots"

 Jeffrey Weeks, Independent Mathematician,``What is a hyperbolic knot?"